zacharyelston/RedmineMCP/README.md

 ## Security Considerations

 - API keys are stored in the database and should be protected
+- If using credentials.yaml, ensure it's properly secured and not exposed in version control
 - Rate limiting helps prevent excessive API usage costs
 - All LLM actions are logged for audit purposes
 - The application should be deployed behind a secure proxy in production